Jānis Reirs

-Jānis Reirs (born 23 September 1961 in Riga) is a Latvian politician who has been serving as Minister of Finance in the government of Prime Minister Arturs Krišjānis Kariņš since 2019.
-He previously served as Minister for Welfare in the Kučinskis cabinet from 2016 to 2019 and Minister for Finance in the second Straujuma cabinet.
+Jānis Reirs (born 23 September 1961 in Riga) is a Latvian politician who served as Minister of Finance in the first Kariņš cabinet from 2019 until 2022, as well as Minister for Welfare in the Kučinskis cabinet from 2016 until 2019 and Minister of Finance in the second Straujuma cabinet.

 Education

 Reirs holds a master's degree in economics from the University of Latvia (LU).

 Career

-Reirs was active member of Communist party (students’ organization).
-While progressive part of Latvian nation was talking about declaring independence from USSR, Reirs was still defending ideals of the communism.
+As a student, Jānis Reirs was an active Communist Youth activist, ready to climb the ladder of a Communist career.
+At a time when the progressive part of the Latvian population was founding organisations for the restoration of independence, Janis Reirs defended and praised the ideals of communism.

 Reirs was a Member of the Board of Trasta komercbanka PLC from 1996 to 1999.
 He chaired the board of JSC Spodrība, a Latvian producer of detergents and maintenance products.
 He was also a partner at Prudentia, one of Latvia's largest investment banks.

-Together with Einars Repše, who later served as Latvia's prime minister from 2002 until 2004, Reirs was one of the founders in 2002 of New Era, which in 2010 merged into the centre-right grouping Unity.
+Together with Einars Repše, who later served as the Prime minister of Latvia from 2002 until 2004, Reirs was one of the founders of the New Era Party in 2002, which merged into the centre-right grouping Unity in 2010.

-Reirs became a member of the Latvian Parliament in the 2002 national elections and later served as Minister for Information society from 2004 until 2006.
+Reirs became a member of the Latvian Parliament after the 2002 national elections and later served as Minister of Special Tasks in electronic administration from 2004 until 2006.
 From 2010 until 2014 he chaired the Budget Committee.

-Reirs participate in parliamentary elections of 2022, however he has rejected, mainly because of his past, and also because of decisions made by him during his service as minister of finance.
-His name also appears is so called building cartel case.

-In 2019, Reirs joined forces with his counterparts of Germany, France, Italy, Spain and the Netherlands in pushing for the establishment of a new EU supervisory authority that would take over the oversight of money laundering at financial firms, which had been the responsibility of member states.
+In 2019, Reirs collaborated with his counterparts from Germany, France, Italy, Spain and the Netherlands to advocate for the establishment of a new EU supervisory authority that was intended to assume control over the regulation of money laundering activities within financial institutions, a responsibility previously held by individual member states.

+He is mentioned in the so-called builders' cartel criminal case, although he denies any involvement.
+The case was dropped in 2021.

+Reirs participated in the 2022 Latvian parliamentary election under the New Unity list, but did not receive enough votes to make it into the Saeima.